bipin-gowda/MulticlusterK8SDashboard/README.md

 **2. Open application.properties file -**

     Add your TomTom API key for the variable '﻿tomtom.apikey'.

+    Go to https://developer.tomtom.com/ to create a new account and generate your API key.

     Verify all the MongoDB parameters and modify the port or database name based on your configuration.